ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 The tool uses the credentials in an ``acceptance.yml`` file to destroy cloud block devices that are older than 30 minutes, and which belong to an acceptance testing cluster with a special the acceptance test cluster UUID containing a marker.
 The tool will destroy all matching cloud block devices on AWS and Rackspace.
-It will print a JSON encoded report of the block devices that have been destroyed and those that have been kept, to stdout.
+It will print a JSON encoded report of the block devices that have been destroyed and those that have been kept, to ``stdout``.

 Run the command as follows: